Church Growth course

-Among the ministries established by Nazarenes in Swaziland have been several institutions.
-In the past several years some church growth experts and missiologists have criticized such institutions as being a brake on church growth.
+Among the ministries established by Nazarenes in Eswatini have been several institutions.
+In the past several years some missiologists and experts on the growth of the church have criticized such institutions as being a hindrance to church health and growth.
 I have, however, seen with my own eyes how instrumental institutions like a Bible college, teacher training college, hospital and clinics, nursing college, elementary schools, high schools and an orphanage have been in the salvation of souls and the verifiable growth of the church.
-Let me highlight some universally accepted church growth principles I have seen at work in Nazarene institutions in Swaziland.
+Let me highlight some universally accepted church growth principles I have seen at work in Nazarene institutions in Eswatini.

 Further evidence that the institutions give priority to effective evangelism can be seen in the careful selection of teaching staffs, nurses, physicians and others.
 A conscious effort is made to select only committed and dedicated Christians who will use the opportunity of contact with people to evangelize and win them to Christ and to the Church.
 This pivotal factor in selection has been true even in those institutions where the government is paying almost all the bills.

 Another area of evangelistic strength which institutions have contributed has been in the training of skilled Christian workers like nurses who serve not only in Nazarene clinics, but also in government ones.
 Likewise, the teacher college sends out qualified Christian teachers whose witness has strengthened the church and contributed to its growth even in remote parts of the country.
 At the end of each year, school managers from all over Eswatini scramble to get graduating Nazarenes, under scoring the quality of our institutional products.